We have been raising and milking goats for over 12 years. We mainly raise our babies as pets.

 Goat's milk is obviously the best food for baby goats—but it is also great for many other types of babies, as well.
 This milk is very commonly used to feed orphaned kittens, puppies, foals, etc. There is even some discussion of using goat's milk for human babies who have trouble digesting the standard formula.

 We have been raising goats for about 12 years.
 We do not have a farm, but we own over 1.5 acres.
 It was very overgrown with briers and various other weeds and bushes.
 We were told goats were the easiest way to clear unwanted brush—and so we bought our first two goats to clear the land for us.

 They were wild and had never been handled by people.
 We are big animal lovers and decided to tame these two goats.
 It took some time but they slowly became very tame and sweet.
-We loved these two girls so much we decided to keep them as pets.
+We loved these two girls so much that we decided to keep them as pets.

 We were not told that the goats we bought were pregnant, so it was a pleasant surprise when they gave birth within days of each other.
 Goat babies are about the cutest animals we have ever seen!
 We were officially hooked on having goats in our lives.

 The Benefits of Drinking Goat's Milk

 I have personally not tried goat's milk myself, nor am I a licensed physician or nutritionist, but I know several people who have started drinking goat's milk and sing its praises.
 After several friends started asking if I milked my goats, I began doing some of my own research about this type of milk.
 I learned some interesting facts.

 Drinking goat's milk means less chance of gas, bloating, and other types of digestive problems compared to pasteurized cow's milk.

 Studies link goat's milk to an increased ability to metabolize iron and copper.
 The chemical makeup of goat's milk is closer to human milk than cow's milk.
 This means that it's easier for humans to digest and assimilate.